Czchów: History

 By 1357, Czchów already was the seat of a castellan, a starosta, and of a county, located in Lesser Poland’s Kraków Voivodeship.
 Here, local szlachta met for their councils (see sejmik), and the town was a location of a court.
-In 1433, Czchów received a privilege to organize a fair, and in 1565, King Sigismund Augustus marked Czchów as the location of permanent border fairs.
+In 1433, Czchów received a privilege to organize a fair, and in 1565, King Sigismund II Augustus marked Czchów as the location of permanent border fairs.
 The town was conveniently located along a Dunajec river merchant route to Kingdom of Bohemia and Kingdom of Hungary.
 Czchów was an important urban center, which in 1545 got its own waterworks and sewage system.
 In the 16th century, Czchów was one of centers of Protestant Reformation, here Fausto Sozzini lived for a few years.

 The period of prosperity ended in the mid-17th century.
 Old merchant route along the Dunajec was replaced with new routes, the river frequently flooded the town, and the area was devastated in the Swedish invasion of Poland.
 In 1662 the population of Czchów was reduced to only 500, and in 1690, after a disastrous flood, only 36 houses remained.
 The castle lost its military importance, and was turned into a prison.
-After the Partitions of Poland, Czchów became part of Austrian province of Galicia (1772), where it remained until 1918.
+After the First Partition of Poland (1772), Czchów became part of Austrian province of Galicia, where it remained until 1918.
 The decline was so severe, that in 1928, the government of the Second Polish Republic reduced it to the status of a village.
+Following the German-Soviet invasion of Poland, which started World War II in September 1939, the town was occupied by Germany.